Strategic Capital Improvement Program (CIP) Planning

 Coordinating & Communicating with a Variety of Stakeholders

 Lindsay, a lot of our clients are smaller communities where there isn’t a whole lot of people involved.
 You’ve got the public works director and a street superintendent, maybe the police chief and city administrator.
 So it’s only a handful of folks that you need to bring to the table.
 Sometimes it’s just a matter of setting the meeting and forcing them to be there.
 During these times, it’s video conference or Zoom meeting or whatever, but still just getting the conversation started.

 Eric Cannon (17:20)

 To Nate’s point, especially in some of these small towns, all those hats fall on one person.
 So the communication is not as challenging.
-I’ve seen it where you get into bigger communities where it gets more difficult, because you’d have a utilities director, you have a street superintendent, you have a wastewater treatment supervisor, you have the planning director, and everybody’s priorities are different.
+I’ve seen it where you get into bigger communities where it gets more difficult because you’d have a utility director, you have a street superintendent, you have a wastewater treatment supervisor, you have the planning director, and everybody’s priorities are different.
 I think that’s where it gets challenging is getting all those people to the table, bringing all those voices.

 Lindsay Beaman (18:24)

 Yeah, I would say don’t downplay the communication because even though you’re talking about how maybe there’s not a lot of voices, sometimes they just need that assistance to have that conversation.
 I think a lot of times, the public works staff needs our backing to help them have that technical expertise to guide that conversation, to cement it with their decision-makers.
 Am I right, Andy?